amyyalex/simple-contribution/README.md

 **This project is for both developers and non developers** Anyone can contribute to this project, whether or not you are a developer, as long as you want to contribute to an open source project.
-This is intended for complete beginners and also for those with a little more experience who want to make their first open source contribution or gain more knowledge and confidence.
+This is intended for complete beginners and also for those with a little more experience who want to make their first open source contribution and gain more experience.

 ### How and what do I contribute?